 Stars: Kabir Suman, Kaushik Ganguly, Shantilal Mukherjee, Kamalika Banerjee, Ushasie Chakraborty, Miss Jojo

-As of February 2013, the Central Board of Film Certification rejects approval to the film, citing misuse of history, sexuality and the description of social movements in a harmful way.
-But the film got a clearance and released on 2 August 2013.
-The movie shows the way that all dreams in the real world first turn unreal, then surreal and finally into a nightmare.
+As of February 2013, the Central Board of Film Certification rejected approval of the film, citing misuse of history, sexuality, and the description of social movements in a harmful way.
+But the film got a clearance and was released on 2 August 2013.
+The movie shows the way that all dreams in the real world first turn unreal, then surreal, and finally into a nightmare.
 There’s every reason to watch this film.
-It is one of the best Bengali movies 2013 which is based on politics.
+It is one of the best Bengali movies of 2013 which is based on politics.

 7. Ashchorjyo Prodeep (2013)